Oliver Berger | Mon, 02 Jul 2018

 Instance Scheduler is a CloudFormation template that can be used to schedule instances to turn on and off.
 Users have to set up a stack and the scheduler requires a fair bit of configuration and maintenance to get working and manage ongoing.

 AWS Systems Manager is a tool for automating tasks on EC2 instances such as patches, updates and configurations changes.
-It has some built-in presets but can be heavily customised by experienced end-users.
+It has some built-in presets but can be heavily customized by experienced end-users.

 Vendor: Answers 4 AWS [Open Source]